What is low code? Definition, use cases, and benefits

 Searches for “low-code app development platform” on Google Trends

-That means that companies don’t need to hire software developers for the vast majority of software needs.
-It doesn’t mean that developer hiring will slow, but that companies can reallocate developer hiring away from projects like internal tool development toward customer-facing features, as well as complex and innovative software development problems.
+That also means that companies don’t need to hire software developers for the vast majority of software needs.
+To be clear, this doesn’t translate to developer hiring slowing, but rather that companies can focus developer hiring for customer-facing features, as well as complex and innovative software development problems.

 The impact of low code on startups and enterprises